rreusser/regl-gpu-lines/README.md

 ## See also

-- [regl-line2d](https://github.com/gl-vis/regl-line2d): Line rendering library used by Plotly.js.
+- [regl-line2d](https://github.com/gl-vis/regl-line2d): The line rendering library used by Plotly.js.
 If you want production quality lines, you should go here.
 - [regl-line](https://www.npmjs.com/package/regl-line): Another excellent library.
 A regl function to draw flat 2D and 3D lines.

 ## Install

-Install from npm (WIP; will be published soon)
+Install from npm.

 ```bash
 npm install regl-gpu-lines